 - Husband’s payment of wages to employees when the evidence did not show that the wages were too high.

-Once the other side has proved the expenditures were made at a time when the marriage was undergoing an irretrievable breakdown [provided the three year and the five year tests are met], the party charged with dissipation must establish by clear and specific evidence how the funds were spent.
-General and vague testimony that the funds were spent on marital purposes, or bills, is inadequate to avoid a finding of dissipation.
+Once the other side has proved that substantial expenditures were made at a time when the marriage was undergoing an irretrievable breakdown [provided the three-year and the five-year tests are met], the party charged with dissipation must establish by “clear and specific” evidence how the funds were spent.
+General and vague testimony that the funds were spent on marital purposes should not cut it.
+Practically, however, this depends on submitting a detailed notice of intent to claim dissipation that addresses the specific funds claimed to be dissipated.
+I discuss this issue in Section 8-22[f] “Burden of Proof for Claim of Dissipation” of my book.

 What’s this that I hear about a “notice of intent to claim dissipation?”
 How does that work?

-A certificate or service of the notice of intent to claim dissipation is to be filed with the clerk of the court.
+A certificate or service of the notice of intent to claim dissipation must also be filed with the clerk of the court.